JohnReeves/junior-mathematics/README.md

 6. provide a thread of motivation for visiting the historical figures

+# tasks
-1. Choosing Names for the Characters
+1. Character Names

 names that reflect the characters' personalities, inspired by history, art or science, or just random names